robang74/HARDN-XDR/README.md

 > - A monitoring and reporting system will be activated.
 - For a detailed list of all that will be changed, please refer to [HARDN.md](docs/HARDN.md).
 - For an overview of HARDN-Debian STIG Compliance, please refer to [deb_stig.md](docs/deb_stig.md).
+- For threat research and security enhancements, please refer to [Threat Research](docs/threat-research/).

 ---